 Please use university letterhead.

 Month, Day, Year

-This letter of commitment acknowledges that "Insert Co-I name" of "Insert Institution" is identified by name as a Co-Investigator to the proposal, "Insert Proposal Title" that is submitted by "Insert Name of Pl" from "Insert Name of Lead Institution" in response to the Louisiana NASA/Bor EPSCor RID call for proposals for the Research Awards Program (RAP).
+This letter of commitment acknowledges that "Insert Co-I name" of "Insert Institution" is identified by name as a Co-Investigator to the proposal, "Insert Proposal Title" that is submitted by "Insert Name of PI" from "Insert Name of Lead Institution" in response to the Louisiana NASA/BoR EPSCoR RID call for proposals for the Research Awards Program (RAP).
 The Co-I confirms his/her intent to carry out all responsibilities identified in this proposal.
-We understand that the extent and justification of our institution's participation as stated in this proposal will be considered during peer review in determining in part the merits of this proposal.
-We have read the entire proposal, including the management plan and budget, and agree that the proposal correctly describes our institution's
+We understand that the extent and justification of our institution's participation as stated in this proposal.
+We have read the entire proposal, including the management plan and budget, and agree that the proposal correctly describes our institution's commitment to the proposed project under review.

-commitment to the proposed project under review.
 Co-I Printed: Full Name

 Co-I Signature:

 Authorized Institutional Rep Printed: Full Name

 Authorized Institutional Rep Signature: